faguodev/regularization_experiments/README.md

 The folders **smoking**, **imdb**, **webkb** and **nations** contain the full dataset as well as the formulas for the to-be-trained MLN.

+Each folder also contains a results folder which contains our results.
+In a result file one can also see the trained MLNs with the weights.
+The .zip file contains these same results.
+The folds and learned_mlns folders are necessary to run the experiments.

 ## Utility Scripts

 **scripts/smokerDatasetCreation.py** creates the dataset for Friends & Smokers (FS).